RxnRover/plugin_omega_platinum_series/README.md

 # Omega Platinum Series Plugin

-This plugin provides basic control over Omega Platinum Series temparature controllers, including temperature control, monitoring, start, and stop commands.
+This plugin provides basic control over Omega Platinum Series temperature controllers, including temperature control, monitoring, start, and stop commands.
 The plugin keeps a log of all data collected in a CSV format for easy analysis using a spreadsheet program.